lambdacasserole/pontoon/README.md

 ```

 Where `api_key` is the key specified in your `config.yml` file and `project_id` is the deploy ID you can find by logging in to the web app.

+## Limitations

+This system is designed to be quite dumb and extrememly simple.
+It won't replace any of your CI tools.